lo9ud/RW214-project-testcases/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit
 ```

-A testcase is a directory containing three files:

- - `input.[brf|txt]`: The input file.
- - `output.[brf|txt]`: The output file.
- - `manifest.json`: The manifest file.

-The input and output files are the Braille and Afrikaans files.
-The manifest file contains metadata about the testcase.
-Read more about the manifest file [here](./MANIFEST.md).

 To run the tests, run `test.py test`

 ```